ftjuh/I2Cwrapper/README.md

 Simply include the **controller libraries** for the module(s) you compiled into your target firmware (e.g. `ServoI2C.h`) and use them as shown in the documentation and example sketches of the respective modules.

+<a id="addressing-target-pins"></a>

 ### Addressing target pins

 Many functions take target pin numbers as an argument, e.g. when you define an interrupt pin with `I2Cwrapper::setInterruptPin()`.
 If controller and target devices run on **different hardware platforms** (e.g. ESP8266 and ATtiny85), you'll have to be careful that the controller addresses the target's side pins correctly.
-Pin constants like `A0`, `D1`, `LED_BUILTIN` etc. might not be known at the controller's side or, even worse, might represent a different pin number.
+Pin constants or macros like `A0`, `D1`, `LED_BUILTIN` etc. might not be known at the controller's side or, even worse, might represent a different internal pin number.
 In this case it is recommended to use the raw pin numbers.
 They are defined in the respective platform's `pins_arduino.h` file, or can easily be found out by running `Serial.println(A0);` etc. on the target platform.

 <a id="error-handling"></a>